Content is the new advertising.

 Remember that 69% of digital marketing spending is going to content creation – because quality content is what prospects and customers want.

-What to consider before hiring a writer: Although there are 10 things you should consider before you hire a content writer, the most important thing is making sure your ideal content writer is knowledgeable in your industry.
-S/he should be able to create content that your prospects and customers all crave.
+What to consider before hiring a writer: Although there are 10 things that you should consider before you hire a content writer, the most important thing is making sure that your ideal content writer is knowledgeable in your industry.
+He or she should be able to create content that your prospects and customers all crave.

 I can relate to this.
 If someone doesn’t have vast industry knowledge, the enthusiasm they need to achieve excellence will disappear.

 Additionally, insist on hiring a writer who understands at least the basics of SEO.
 You don’t need someone who will stuff keywords, but they should understand meta tags, headings and subheadings, keywords and so on.

 They must also understand crafting enticing headlines, persuasive copywriting techniques and proper grammar and spelling.